sbogucki12/SpaASMR2018/README.md

 [ X ] - Add button to remove video from Favorites.

-[ ] - Upgrade "Saved to Favorites"/"Remove Video" from alerts to bootboxes.
+[ X ] - Upgrade "Saved to Favorites"/"Remove Video" from alerts to bootboxes.

 [ X ] - Create a form for users to submit errors they discover in the app.

 [ X ] - Add an "About ASMR" section.

+[ ] - Fix log files so that they log more data.

 [ ] - Add "Beta" to all instances of "Spa: ASMR".